26 Best Things to Do in Bainbridge Island WA 2026

 25. Bainbridge Island Farmers Market

-Bainbridge Island Farmers Market (BIFM) lodged 40 local vendors.
-It includes farmers, crafters, artisans, and food vendors selling local and fresh produce.
+Bainbridge Island Farmers Market (BIFM) has 40 local vendors.
+These include farmers, crafters, artisans, and food vendors selling local, fresh produce.

 The open-air market is held every Saturday from April through November.
-BIFM starts at Town Square, City Hall from 10:00 am to 02:00 pm.
+BIFM starts at Town Square, City Hall, from 10:00 a.m. to 2:00 p.m.
 Visitors enjoy live music, shopping, and eating at the market.

 Bainbridge Island Farmers Market Offers